sedc-codecademy/skwd10-wdel1/README.md

 ## Dependencies vs DevDependencies
 "dependencies": Packages required by your application in production.\
 "devDependencies": Packages that are only needed for local development and testing.\
-*You can check all the installed packages and dependencies in the package.json file
+*You can check all the installed packages and dependencies in the package.json file.

 ## package.json scripts
 An npm script is a convenient way to bundle common shell commands like a set of built-in and custom scripts for your project.
 They are typically terminal commands or a string of terminal commands that help automate repetitive tasks.\
 In short, NPM scripts are terminal commands that perform a set of actions.\
-In a project, scripts are stored in a section of the package.json file, which means they are shared amongst everyone using the codebase, ensuring that everyone is using the same command with similar flags.\
+In a project, scripts are stored in a section of the package.json file, which means they are shared amongst everyone using the codebase, ensuring that everyone is using the same command with similar flags.

 To define an NPM script, set its name and write the script under the ‘scripts’ property of your package.json file:
 ```